Jmcgee01125/QuickSuite/README.md

 QuickNote: allows creating a note-taking file in an arbitrary directory from anywhere on the computer without having to save-as.

+QuickTrim: trims a video based on user-selected timestamps.

 :: ------------------------------------- ::
 FFMPEG NOTE
 :: ------------------------------------- ::